hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

    | se niche \| se kam \| se sasta \| se saste k aas paas\|  k aas pas\| k lagbhag \|  से नीचे \| से कम \| से सस्ता \| से सस्ते \|   के आस पास  \| के लगभग |    1     |    max     |
    |                           se\|-\|से                           |    0     |  min_max   |

-   Here, 1st column will contain the variants of range keywords seperated by pipes, which are present before or after or in between number values and defines what type of number value is present, either min or max.
+   Here, the 1st column will contain the variants of range keywords separated by pipes, which are present before or after or in between number values and defines what type of number value is present, either min or max.

-   2rd column corresponds to position of the keyword.
+   2rd column corresponds to the position of the keyword.
 If 1 means it will be present after number value, -1 if present before number.

-   3rd column define the range type of number i.e if it contains min value or max value or both.
+   3rd column defines the range type of number i.e if it contains min value or max value or both.

    **For example** - *mujhe 2000 se jada log chahiye kal ki rally me* .
-In this text, range keyword `se jada` which is present in position `1` (after number) defines that number `2000` is minimum value defined in text, no maximum value given in text, hence it will be null.
+In this text, range keyword `se jada` which is present in position `1` (after number) defines that number `2000` is the minimum value defined in the text, since no maximum value specified in text, hence it will be null.

 #### Guidelines to add new detectors for number range apart from builtin ones: